mahmoudafifi414/OrderProject/README.md

 - Go to container  by "docker exec -it php-app  /bin/bash"

-- Run "./vendor/bin/phpunit --coverage-text" so you can run the tests and with the coverage.
+- Run "./vendor/bin/phpunit --coverage-html order-package" so you can run the tests and with the coverage html.

-- After run test command you can see also see the coverage in report in "src/reports/coverage/index.html" ,so if you run this file in browser you can see the coverage. and it is 100%
+- After run last test command "coverage-html" you can see also see the coverage in report in "src/reports/coverage/index.html" ,so if you run this file in browser you can see the coverage. and it is 100%

 ![img.png](img.png)